-Beverly’s Hot Tips For Building Resilience By Celebrating National Camping Month:
+Beverly’s Hot Tips For Building Resilience and Creating Balance By Celebrating National Camping Month:

 - Whether you go tenting or full out in an RV…

 - Try to go with the flow and let go of your mental picture of what camping should look like.
 I don’t try to force time together and now that the boys are in there teens, they generally leave and find new friends.
-I have learned to relish this time as my reading or kayaking time.
-If we happen to go with friends, it allows us to catch up without having to be interrupted by their constant demands.
+I have learned to relish this me time as part of my personal balance with reading or kayaking.
+If we happen to go with friends, it allows us to catch up without having to be interrupted by our kid’s constant demands.

 - Talk to others who camp and find the right campground that will suit you and your family’s personality.
 Some are known for there peace and quite which might not be suitable for your active lifestyle.
 Others are more pet friendly.
 Some offer organized events and others are more secluded and offer fewer comforts.
 Experiment to discover what suits your group the best.

 Even with all of the effort and potential for chaos, camping represents a break from the everyday for me.
-I enjoy some family time and some alone time and I get a chance to appreciate nature and all of the beauty it offers.
-Our next stop, Bon Echo Provincial Park and I can’t wait as it offers one of the most breath taking views around.
+I enjoy the perfect balance of family time and alone time and I get a chance to appreciate nature and all of the beauty it offers.
+Our next stop, Bon Echo Provincial Park and I can’t wait as it offers one of the most breath-taking views around.